jasperproject/jasperproject.github.io/documentation/software/index.md

 sudo pip install -r jasper/client/requirements.txt
 {% endhighlight %}

-Run `crontab -e`, then add the following line, if it's not there already:

-{% highlight bash %}
-@reboot /home/pi/jasper/boot/boot.sh;
-{% endhighlight %}

 Set permissions inside the home directory:

 {% highlight bash %}
 sudo chmod 777 -R *
 {% endhighlight %}

+<h2 class="linked" id='starting-jasper'><a href="#starting-jasper" title="Permalink to this headline">Starting the Jasper Client</a></h2>

+Now you can start Jasper by typing:
+{% highlight bash %}
+/home/pi/jasper/jasper.py
+{% endhighlight %}

+You can also start Jasper automatically on each reboot.
+To do that, run `crontab -e`, then add the following line, if it's not there already:

+{% highlight bash %}
+@reboot /home/pi/jasper/jasper.py;
+{% endhighlight %}

 Restart your Raspberry Pi.
-Doing so will run `boot.py`, which generates the `languagemodel.lm` file in the `client/` folder.

 <h3 class="linked" id='generating-profile'><a href="#generating-profile" title="Permalink to this headline">Generating a user profile</a></h3>